bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 .. figure:: _static/Images_Temp_Details_GroupEdit.png

-From this window you can remove the template/ISO from the group.
+From this window, you can remove the template/ISO from the group.
 Select the "Remove from the group <group name>" option and click "REMOVE".

 .. figure:: _static/Images_Temp_Details_GroupRemove.png